enz091218/WCSorteo/replit.md

   - Tablet (≤768px): 2-column grid with scroll
   - Mobile (≤480px): 1-column grid with scroll
 - Group highlighting: Cyan border (#00d9ff) with glow when selected
-- Bombo selector: Dropdown with Bombo 1-4 options
+- Bombo selector: 4 buttons (Bombo 1-4) with active state highlighting
-- "Destacar Grupo": Dropdown to highlight specific groups
+- "Destacar" button: Toggle button in bottom right of each group panel
-- "Próximo Grupo": Button to cycle through groups A-L
+- Team deletion: Red "×" button next to each assigned team
 - Team input flags: 32×20px with border radius 2px
 - **Removed**: Logo and title header for more compact layout